WordPress vs Wix – Which One You Should Choose in 2023?

 WordPress support forums are helpful hub too.
 You can ask support for plugins or theme.
 The developers reply most of the time.
 However, a reply is not guaranteed and additional support may involve costs.

 Support Winner: Tie

 Verdict WordPress vs Wix

 Both WIX and WordPress are two extremely good platforms to build your website.
 Both the platforms have adequate options to choose from that will cater to most users.
 If you want a simple workflow, not on a budget and want a tension free business without worrying anything about the website, WIX is your go-to option.

 14 Reasons to Choose WordPress over Wix

 - At least 7x more resources

 - WordPress.org is open source and free for lifetime

 - Video tutorials are available for free

-- Managed version of WordPress and hosted version of WordPress is free.
+- Both the managed version of WordPress and the hosted version of WordPress is free.